 afh_scan_interval is set to 100 ms and advertising is done with 80 ms advertisement interval.
 In this case, the scan is done after every second advertisement, i.e., once every 160 ms.

 Channels can also be blocked manually using the following command:

 sl_bt_gap_set_data_channel_classification().
-For details, see le_gap_set_data_channel_classification.
+For details, see the stack API documentation.
 If a channel is blocked manually, that channel will be never used until it is unblocked manually.
 In other words, the channels blocked by interference detection and channels blocked manually will be merged into a common channel map.